ABOUT

 Doctor of Physical Therapy

-I am originally from Brandon, Mississippi, but recently moved to Baldwin County with my family -- my husband (Logan), who is an Alabama native, our son (Nolan), and our big fur-baby (Scout).
+I am originally from Brandon, Mississippi, but recently moved to Baldwin County with my family -- my husband (Logan), who is an Alabama native, our two children, and our big fur-baby (Scout).
 We love traveling and being outdoors, going camping in our RV, and just spending time together as a family.

 I fell in love with physical therapy while I was a student at Ole Miss.
 I received my DPT from University of Mississippi Medical Center in 2017.
 Work-life balance has always been a big priority for me, so I have spent a lot of my career in a part-time or PRN setting.
 This has allowed me to work in many PT settings since graduating, including everything from hospital-based acute care to privately-owned outpatient clinics.
 I've also been able to work with so many different types of patients and diagnoses, everything from spine specialty, orthopedics (pre- and post-surgical), geriatrics, sports, aquatics, and vocational rehab.
 I'm so excited to now add Pelvic Health to that list!
 I'm a big believer in helping my patients heal and grow through education and using the bodies that God has equipped us with to help them achieve that.